pranayp02/cap5771sp25-project/README.md

 This end-to-end project highlights the importance of combining well-engineered features with scalable machine learning models and user-friendly design to build a practical and intelligent recommendation system.

-Let me know if you'd like to tailor this further for submission or include links/screenshots.